-- Students must be dropped off no later than 9 a.m. - Please call in advance if your child will be late due to an appointment (doctor's note required for entrance). - Those who do not gain entrance for the day due to tardiness will still be responsible their full regular monthly tuition. - Families will be met by a staff member at the center's front gate. - Parents who wish to speak to a teacher are kindly requested to schedule a conference. - Please leave cell phones in vehicles to give your child full attention in the transition from home to school. - Do not leave children unattended in car, parking lot, or street. - Turn off engine while not in vehicle. - Adhere to school postings. - Abide by Florida laws regarding car seats.
+- Students must be dropped off no later than 9 a.m. - Please call in advance if your child will be late due to an appointment (doctor's note required for entrance). - Those who do not gain entrance for the day due to tardiness will still be responsible for their full regular monthly tuition. - Families will be met by a staff member at the center's front gate. - Parents who wish to speak to a teacher are kindly requested to schedule a conference.

+- Please leave cell phones in vehicles to give your child full attention in the transition from home to school.

+- Do not leave children unattended in car, parking lot, or street.

+- Turn off engine while not in vehicle.

+- Adhere to school postings.

+- Abide by Florida laws regarding car seats.

-Attendance: The center opens at 6:45 a.m. during the school year and 7:00 a.m. during the summer.
-During the school year all programs begin at 9:00 a.m.
+Attendance: The center opens at 6:45 a.m.
+During the school year, all programs begin at 9:00 a.m.
 Please have your child at the center by 8:45 a.m. so he or she is signed in and settled for the day by 9:00 a.m.